Mtg2code/vsdRiscvSoc/week1/Readme.md

-# 🚀 My Week 1 RISC-V SoC Lab Adventure
+# 🚀 My Week 1 RISC-V SoC Lab

 Welcome!
 This document is not just a log—it's my story of learning RISC-V bare-metal development from scratch.
 Every step below is written with beginners in mind, with practical code and my own notes.
 If you like hands-on, copy-paste-ready recipes and honest, personal tips, you’re in the right place! 🎉